yashchandnani07/Cat-Player/README.md

 ## Deployment

 This project is deployed on Vercel.
-You can view the live version here: [https://pixel-music-player-qiraxdwoo-yashchandnani07-6879s-projects.vercel.app](https://pixel-music-player-qiraxdwoo-yashchandnani07-6879s-projects.vercel.app)
+You can view the live version here: [Click for maggic!](https://pixel-music-player-qiraxdwoo-yashchandnani07-6879s-projects.vercel.app)